DevSteg/film_review_project/README.md

     The expected outcome is acheived.
     * Testing the Add Review button in the film card, when clicking the add review button it should do one of two things
         - If a user is logged in take the user to add review page for that specific film.
-        The expected out for this is achevied.
+        The expected outcome for this is achevied.
         - If a user is not logged in then take the user to the login page to login.
         The expected outcome is acheieved.
     * Testing the All Films button, when clicking the all films button the expected outcome is to take the user to the films page where it lists the films in the database.